‘RHONJ’ Star Melissa Gorga, 40, Defies Her Age In Plunging Bikini

 Another Instagram user then compared the star to Jennifer Lopez, who The Inquisitr recently reported was showing off her twerking skills on her husband-to-be Alex Rodriguez after celebrating her 50th birthday.

 “J Lo lookalike.
-Beauty!” they said with a thumbs up emoji.
+Beauty!” they said with a thumbs-up emoji.

 The new glimpse at Gorga rocking a bikini came just days after The Inquisitr shared snaps of the flawless star rocking another plunging two-piece as she enjoyed some downtime in the sunshine at the Jersey Shore with her husband Joe Gorga and their children.

-And when it comes to family time, Melissa has also been speaking out about the current status of her relationship with sister-in-law Teresa Giudice as the cast of the popular Bravo show gear up for Season 10.
+When it comes to family time, Melissa has also been speaking out about the current status of her relationship with sister-in-law Teresa Giudice as the cast of the popular Bravo show gear up for Season 10.

-The twosome have had a very strained friendship over the years, much of which has played out on the series ever since Gorga joined the cast of the hit reality show back in Season 3.
+The twosome has had a very strained friendship over the years, much of which has played out on the series ever since Gorga joined the cast of the hit reality show back in Season 3.

 “I would say, Teresa and I got very deep with things you have been waiting for us to say for years, and finally it’s getting said,” the star said of what fans can expect from the upcoming season of RHONJ while speaking to Us Weekly.